braziljs/conf-boilerplate/README.md

 ![image](http://f.cl.ly/items/2i1m3z3i1a3Z0I1X472B/logo.jpg)

-An iniciative of [BrazilJS Foundation](http://braziljs.org) to help those people who wants to organize conferences/events and don't have too much time to create the website of it.
+An initiative of [BrazilJS Foundation](http://braziljs.org) to help those people who want to organize conferences/events and don't have too much time to create the website of it.

 > **Maintainer:** [Jean Carlo Emer](https://github.com/jcemer)